 How We Address Common Orthodontic Problems

-Lower front teeth biting in front of the upper front teeth.
+Some lower front teeth bite in front of the upper front teeth.

-Upper back teeth biting inside of lower back teeth.
-This can involve two teeth or groups of teeth.
+Some upper back teeth biting inside of lower back teeth.

 Excessive vertical overlap of the upper and lower front teeth when biting.

-Excessive spacing between teeth usually caused by small or missing teeth or a strong tongue pushing the teeth forward when biting.
+Refers to gaps or space between teeth which causes the teeth to not fit normally in the jaw.
+Usually caused by small or missing teeth or a strong tongue pushing the teeth forward when biting.

 In some patients, some adult teeth never develop.
 The most common missing teeth are the lower second premolars (directly in front of the first permanent molars), upper lateral incisors, and third molars (wisdom teeth).

-To see if you or your child’s orthodontic problem can be corrected with Braces or Invisalign, call our Redwood City Orthodontics office for your complimentary consultation!
+To see if you or your child’s orthodontic problem can be corrected with Braces or Invisalign, contact our office to set up a virtual or in-person complimentary consultation!